cloudfoundry/summit-training-classes/operator/site/content/labs/cf-basics.md

 ### Assign your User to the Space Developer Role

-* User `cf help -a` to assign your new user the space developer role in your `development` space.
+* User `cf help -a` to assign your new user the space developer role in your `dev` space.

 ### Checking Your Work